chstetco/virtualradar/docs/_site/project/sceneconfig.rst

 The framework provides the radar sensor in Unity3D as a prefab model which can directly be imported and is linked to the radar scripts.
 In the following, we elaborate the most important settings of the radar sensor prefab.

- 1. Optionselection.
+- **Optionselection**.
 Allows to transmit radar data either via ROS as a rostopic or directly via TCP/IP (e.g. for Matlab, Python, ...)
- 2. Fov.
+- **Fov**.
 Defines the field-of-view of the radar sensor
- 3. Chirps.
+- **Chirps**.
 Defines the number of chirps of the radar signal
- 4. Samples.
+- **Samples**.
 Defines the number of samples per radar chirp
- 5. Antennas.
+- **Antennas**.
 Defines the number of receiver antenna of the radar sensor.
- 6. Sampling Frequency.
+- **Sampling Frequency**.
 Defines the sampling frequency of the radar sensor.
- 7. Lower Frequency.
+- **Lower Frequency**.
 Defines the lower chirp frequency of the radar sensor.
- 8. Bandwidth.
+- **Bandwidth**.
 Defines the bandwidth of the radar chirp.
- 9. Radiation Pattern Mask.
+- **Radiation Pattern Mask**.
 Defines a radiation pattern mask of the radar.
 Chose None if not needed.

+Parameters (6)-(8) are important for correct radar operation and are often obtained in the datasheets of FMCW radar sensors.

 Setting up ROS connection
 ==================